Gray-Stone/SysNotes/Use Systemd.md

 Put the unit file under `{HOME}/.config/systemd/user` and `systemctl --user daemon-reload` would be able to detect it.
 Use `systemctl --user` to control a user unit, which is similar to a normal unit but run under current user.

 Normally this unit will only run when user is logged in.
-But can also stay on using `loginctl enable-linger`
+But can also stay on using `loginctl enable-linger`.
+Can use the loginctl status `loginctl user-status` to check

 Simplest unit: